Shard polytopes: Shard polytopes

-\begin{proof} The proof is by induction on the dimension, using the larger set-up of \cref{rem:pseudoarcs} in which we allow the ground set to be any subset $S\subseteq [n]$.
+\begin{proof} The proof is by induction on the dimension, using the pseudoshards of \cref{rem:pseudoarcs}.
 Note that, if $|S|>2$, then we can use \cref{thm:inductiveMinkowskiSum} to rewrite the sum of a pair of shard polytopes whose arcs coincide everywhere except for a point as a sum of smaller dimensional shard polytopes.

 Indeed, let $a \eqdef \min S$, $b \eqdef \max S$, and $x \eqdef \min \left( S \ssm\{a,b\} \right)$.
 Then